News

 Cloud Infrastructure as a Principal Enabler of Remote Work

-Remote work is arguably the single biggest factor to have an impact on IT infrastructure changes.
+To facilitate remote workers requires having the the right IT infrastructure.
 An SWZD survey echoed Dinsdale’s claim and found that many businesses weathered the COVID-19 storm simply by enabling employees to work from home.
 Just three months into the pandemic, over 60% of employees across industries were working remotely, up four times from pre-pandemic levels.
-Later, in 2021, this number came down to around 30% – and that was the new normal when the dust settled.
+Later, this number came down to around 30% – and that was the new normal when the dust settled.

 Source: Spiceworks Ziff Davis

-“The ubiquitous availability of cheap cloud compute cycles coupled with remote desktop services has proved to be a huge enabler in mobilizing a workforce,” said Steve McDowell, VP and Principal Analyst at Moor Insights & Strategy and a columnist at Forbes.
+“The ubiquitous availability of cheap cloud compute cycles coupled with remote desktop services has proved to be a huge enabler in mobilizing a workforce,” said IT analyst Steve McDowell in a Forbes article.

 Desktop-as-a-Service (DaaS) – the cloud implementation of VDI – makes it possible to run centralized virtual applications and desktops in public clouds or on-prem regardless of the underlying platform, accessible with just a browser and an internet connection at the end of the user.